xlttn/xlttn.github.io/_posts/word/2019-03-20-populate-drop-down-options-in-word-from-excel.md

 Manually typing each option for a drop-down list in word ***(drop-down list content control)*** is time consuming, but there is no native way to import a list you've made in Excel, or exported from a database to a workbook... to Word.

 ## Getting our List Set Up
-There's a couple things we have to do first:
+There's a couple things we have to do first

 ### Excel
 1. get your list into an excel workbook